-General chain noise could just mean that your chain needs to be lubed, but shifting noises usually need to be brought to a retailer for a closer look.
+General chain noise could just mean that your chain needs to be lubed, but shifting noises usually need to be taken to a retailer for a closer look.

-Be sure to twist the area to ensure the stem and handlebar are tight—see the video for a demonstration.
+Be sure to twist the area to ensure that the stem and handlebar are tight – see the video for a demonstration.

-Then, give the brakes a squeeze to make sure they engage without pulling the lever all the way back to the handlebar.
-If the brakes are not working properly, replacement parts and service can be found at your local Trek retailer.
+Then, give the brakes a squeeze to make sure that they engage without pulling the lever all the way back to the handlebar.
+If the brakes are not working properly, replacement parts and services can be found at your local Trek retailer.

-The final point of the “M” is the front wheel.
-You’ll essentially repeat the same process you used for the rear wheel.
+The final point of the ‘M’ is the front wheel.
+You’ll essentially repeat the same process that you used for the rear wheel.

-Attach a pump and make sure your tire is inflated to the mid-range of your recommended pressure.
-You can find the recommended PSI printed on the sidewall of your tire.
-If the pressure is too low, inflate the tire within the recommended range.
-If you have a tubeless setup, be sure to check your sealant.
+Attach a pump and make sure that your tyre is inflated to the mid-range of your recommended pressure.
+You can find the recommended PSI printed on the side wall of your tyre.
+If the pressure is too low, inflate the tyre within the recommended range.
+If you have a tubeless set-up, be sure to check your sealant.

 Finally, spin your front wheel to make sure it spins freely through the brakes without rubbing.
 If they rub, and you’ve checked to make sure the wheel is seated correctly, you may need to adjust your brakes.